GreyTeddy/not_flappy_bird/README.md

 # not_flappy_bird
-A copy of the mechanics of flappy bird.
-But NOT flappy bird.... jk
+A copy of flappy bird.
+But NOT flappy bird...

 It runs on p5.js

-Why not check out the code and see how it works!
+Just open index.html